 The origin of the very pandemic that has forced so many things to go virtual remains a mystery, and one that is critical to solve.
 The most similar virus to the one that has caused the COVID-19 pandemic was found in a common horseshoe bat species, Rhinolophus affinis.
 In order to predict spillover transmission events (when a virus moves from one species to another), it is important to understand how a species maintains a virus within a population.
 As spillover events can occur within a defined timeframe and location, museum collections can contribute to uncovering these patterns.

 To utilise important information from museum collections, the CETAF COVID-19 Taskforce has suggested that information from not only the horseshoe bats (Rhinolophidae), but also their phylogenetically most closely related families, Hipposideridae and Rhinonycteridae, should be gathered to further our knowledge about their distribution and ecological demands.
-There are around 6000 specimens in our collections across these three families, consisting of skins, skulls, skeletons and those preserved in spirit.
+There are around 6000 specimens in the collections across these three families, consisting of skins, skulls, skeletons and those preserved in spirit.
 Data gathered from these specimens, together with data from specimens held at eight other European institutions, will be used to form the COVID-19 Chiropteran knowledge base.
 Follow us on Twitter and Instagram to keep up to date with the project as we start work on digitising them!